Villageslayer/Spotdl-Auto-Update-and-Download-UI-/readme.md

     Option 1

-        update your playlists and automatically skip the ones that are already downloaded
+        update your playlists and automatically skip the Tracks that are already downloaded

     Option 2 and 3